Fish the private waters of the Musselshell River while staying in the comfort of our Fisherman’s Cabin.

 • Bring the fish to the net as quickly as possible

-• Do not squeeze – it damages internal organs
+• Do not squeeze the fish, it damages internal organs

 • Remove the hook using forceps if necessary